mia-platform/documentation/docs/fast_data/configuration/realtime_updater/common.md

 In the Fast Data architecture CDC, iPaaS, APIs and sFTP publish messages on Kafka topic to capture change events.
 However, these messages could be written in different formats.
 The purpose of the Kafka adapter is allowing the correct reading of these messages in order to be properly consumed by the Real-Time Updater.

-Once you have created a System, you need to select the format of the Kafka messages sent by the system.
-To do that, you must correctly configure the Kafka Message Adapter, changing the value of the Real Time Updater's `KAFKA_MESSAGE_ADAPTER` environment variable, which should be one of the following: `basic`, `golden-gate`, `custom`.
+Since a Real Time Updater is connected to one System of Records, when creating a new System you will be asked to select the type of message adapter you want to use, between one of the following three options (further details in the paragraphs below):
+- `Basic`, based on the [IBM InfoSphere Data Replication for DB2](https://www.ibm.com/docs/en/db2-for-zos/13?topic=getting-started-db2-zos) type CDC;
+- `Golden Gate`, based on the [Oracle GoldenGate](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/introduction-oracle-goldengate.htm#GGCON-GUID-EF513E68-4237-4CB3-98B3-2E203A68CBD4) type CDC;
+- `Custom`, in case you need a completely customized message adapter (you'll be requested to write the implementation code);

+When the System of Records has been created, saving the configuration will automatically create a new Real Time Updater service, which can be viewed in the _Microservices_ section of the console.

+In case you need to change the type of adapter to use in the Real Time Updater, you can easily do that from the System of Records page in the _Projection_ section of the console: after selecting your System (the same one associated to the Real Time Updater), click on the _Real Time Updater_ tab, then select the adapter type you want to use.

 Another option that you should be aware of when thinking about the format of your Kafka messages is the "upsert" or "insert".
 By default, the real-time-updater will perform upsert operations, but you can optionally decide to perform inserts that will fail if the document already exists, instead of updating it.

-#### Basic
+#### IBM InfoSphere Data Replication for DB2

-It's the default one.
+It's the default one, it is based on the [IBM InfoSphere Data Replication engine](https://www.ibm.com/docs/en/idr/11.4.0?topic=console-overview-cdc-replication).

+The message should include the following properties:
-The `timestamp` of the Kafka message has to be a stringified integer greater than zero.
+- `timestamp`: a stringified integer greater than zero.
 This integer has to be a valid timestamp.
-The `key` of the Kafka message has to be a stringified object containing the primary key of the projection, if `value` also contains the primary key of the projection this field can be an empty string.
+- `key`: it has to be a stringified object containing the primary key of the projection, if `value` also contains the primary key of the projection this field can be an empty string.
-The `value` is **null** if it's a *delete* operation, otherwise it contains the data of the projection.
+- `value`: it is **null** if it's a *delete* operation, otherwise it contains the data of the projection.
-The `offset` is the offset of the Kafka message.
+- `offset`: it is the offset of the Kafka message.

 Example of a delete operation